piatoss3612/Cryptopasta/README.md

   - The native account abstraction (AA) of zkSync allows transactions to be processed at the protocol level without third-party involvement.
   - **more details**: [contracts](./contracts/README.md)
 - **User-friendly Interface**: The UI is designed to be intuitive, guiding users through the game with ease.
-- **USD Pricing**: Implement USD-based pricing for transactions to enhance user convenience and reduce complexity associated with cryptocurrency price fluctuations.
+- **USD Pricing**: Implement USD-based pricing leveraging Chainlink Price Feeds for transactions to enhance user convenience and reduce complexity associated with cryptocurrency price fluctuations.

 ### 2. Content